yyfyyfstudy1/CCL-Cow-Cat/README.md

 CCL exam practice system

-A CCL exam practice system based on Python crawler, which automatically crawls the exam dialogues and questions on the specified website, supports localized management and interactive practice.
+A CCL exam practice system based on Python crawler, which automatically crawls the exam dialogues and questions, supports localized management and interactive practice.

 Function